Quantum metrology with linear Lie algebra parameterisations: Example: Two-level system

 The initial condition $U(0)=I$ gives $u_j(t)=0$.
 Differentiating \cref{eq:WNexponent} and using the Schrodinger equation $\frac{dU}{dt}U^{-1}=-iH$ we get:

 Next, we compute sandwich terms $U_j(t)XU_j^{-1}(t)$.
-This can be done, as is the usual approach, using the Baker-Campbell-Haussdorff formula and much algebra.
-We note that this could also be computed, perhaps more efficiently, using the adjoint representation and the Hadamard lemma.
+This is often performed using the Baker-Campbell-Haussdorff formula, which results in much algebra.
+We note that this could also be computed more efficiently using the adjoint representation and the Hadamard lemma.
 Either method gives:

 We then substitute these into \cref{eq:cat}.
 Since the Lie algebra basis operators $\sigma_j$ are linearly independent, we can equate coefficients of the $\sigma_j$.
-From this we derive a set of differential equations for functions $u_j(t)$, which depends on the original coefficients Hamiltonian $H=\sin(\theta)\sigma_x+\cos(\theta)\sigma_y$:
+From this we derive a set of differential equations for functions $u_j(t)$, which depend on the original coefficients Hamiltonian $H=\sin(\theta)\sigma_x+\cos(\theta)\sigma_y$:

-Rewriting the system of differential equations so that the derivatives appear on the right side, we get the following system:

-This is a set of coupled nonlinear differential equations for the coefficients of the Wei-Norman expansion.
-Unlike the equations we received from the linear parameterisation, these do not have an analytical solution for an arbitrary angle $\theta$.
-Moreover, there are singular points when the denominators $\cos(2u_y(t))$ are equal to zero.
-These singularities prevent numerical evolution.